massoncheg/forgejo-docs/admin/logging-documentation.md

 ### Console mode

-In this mode the logger will forward log messages to the stdout and stderr streams attached to the Gitea process.
+In this mode the logger will forward log messages to the stdout and stderr streams attached to the Forgejo process.

 For loggers in console mode, `COLORIZE` will default to `true` if not on windows, or the windows terminal can be set into ANSI mode or is a